5 Incredible Destinations for Canal Boat Holidays

 Passengers will find plenty of cruising options, depending on where along the Black Sea Canal you choose to cruise.

-Winding through over eight countries, the Black Sea Canal takes passages anywhere in length from one week to ten days.
+Winding through more than eight countries, the Black Sea Canal takes passages anywhere in length from one week to ten days.
 But you can take longer if you wish to explore the more remote areas.

 Traveling from Budapest through the Hungarian plains, you'll see the dramatic Iron Gates, a gorge located between the Carpathian and Balkan Mountains.
 Or extend your stay in Romania's infamous Transylvania, if you dare.